 The trio also all finish at 50 percent or better at the rim, shoot at least 40 percent on their two-pointers, and 32 percent on their triples.
 You simply can't really take a lot away from this group.
 Norfleet is an excellent distributor; he is currently 12th in the NCAA in assist rate at 37.1 percent.
 Whack is the team's best on-ball defender, and received some consideration for NEC Defensive Player of the Year.
 Both were on the All-NEC Second-Team.

 Prescott is an X-factor and utility player for the team.
-Sophomore center Taylor Danaher is a true 7-0 player, who averaged 1.3 blocks per game and a team-high 5.1 rebounds per game.
+Sophomore center Taylor Danaher is a true 7'0" center, who averaged 1.3 blocks per game and a team-high 5.1 rebounds per game.
 Reserve freshman forward Will Miller is the team's best marksman from beyond the arc at 38.1 percent, and the team also boasts talented underclassmen in guard Byron Ashe and forward Gregory Graves.

-The Mount probably have a slight edge because they take more attempts that count for more points.
+Mount St. Mary's probably has a slight edge because they take more attempts that count for more points.
 The Great Danes don't defend the three-ball particularly well, either - just 35.2 percent (223rd in Division I).
-The Mountaineers are really bad at defending two-pointers - opponents shoot 54.3 percent from the floor (337 in Division I) - but, will take more attempts that count for more points.
+The Mount are really bad at defending two-pointers - opponents shoot 54.3 percent from the floor (337 in Division I) - but, will take more attempts that count for more points.

 The pressure that MSM can muster will force turnovers, something that Albany struggles with already - 19.8 percent of their possession end in one.
 Christian's team runs over 150 plays throughout the season, and can change their entire set from game-to-game, which makes them extremely hard to game plan for.
 Conversely, Albany's strategy is a known quantity at this point.